nsswifter/AISightQuest/README.md

 <p align="center"> <img src="Documentation/dark-mode.png" height="500"/> </p>

-By integrating [TipKit Framework](https://developer.apple.com/documentation/tipkit) into the application, users benefit from valuable tips and insights, enhancing their experience and effectively guiding them through the app's features.
+By integrating [Apple's TipKit Framework](https://developer.apple.com/documentation/tipkit) into the application, users benefit from valuable tips and insights, enhancing their experience and effectively guiding them through the app's features.

 ## Installation and Requirements